 In the previous steps, when you executed the last cell in the Jupyter notebook, Great Expectations used the Expectation Suite you generated to validate the January data batch.
 It then compiled those validation results to HTML, and opened a browser window with a Data Docs validation results page:

-passenger_count column, this time in human-readable format: “distinct values must belong to this set”.
-We also see the observed value for this batch, which is exactly the numbers 1 through 6 that we expected.
+We also see the observed values for this batch, which is exactly the numbers 1 through 6 that we expected.
 This makes sense, since we’re developing the Expectation using the January data batch.

 Feel free to click around and explore Data Docs a little more.
 You will find two more interesting features:

 If you click on the Home page, you will see a list of all validation runs.

 The Home page also has a tab for your Expectation Suites, which shows you the Expectations you’ve created without any validation results.

 For now, your static site is built and stored locally.
 In the last step of the tutorial, we’ll explain other options for configuring, hosting and sharing it.

 You can create and edit Expectations using several different workflows.
 Using an automated Profiler as we just did is one of the quickest option to get started with an Expectation Suite.

 This Profiler connected to your data (using the Datasource you configured in the previous step), took a quick look at the contents of the data, and produced an initial set of Expectations.
 The Profiler considers the following properties, amongst others:

 the number of NULL values